-The family firmly established themselves as important Parisian jewelers under the leadership of François Mellerio (1772-1843), who established the foundations of the current house, Mellerio dits Meller.
-In 1815 he went into partnership with his brother, Jean-Jaques and moved the company's address to its current location on the fashionable rue de la Paix.
-The business prospered and grew rapidly under the patronage of the Duc d'Orleans and in 1830, became an official supplier to the royal house of Queen Marie-Amelie and King Louis-Phillipe.
+The family firmly established themselves as important Parisian jewelers under the leadership of François Mellerio (1772-1843), who set up the foundations of the current house, Mellerio dits Meller.
+In 1815, he went into partnership with his brother, Jean-Jaques and moved the company’s address to its current location on the fashionable rue de la Paix.
+The business prospered and grew rapidly under the patronage of the Duc d’Orleans and in 1830, became an official supplier to the royal house of Queen Marie-Amelie and King Louis-Phillipe.

 Mellerio dits Meller participated in many of the international expositions.
 They exhibited to great acclaim in the London World Exhibition of 1862, in Paris in 1867, in Vienna in 1873, and again in Paris in 1878 and 1900.
 They also exhibited in The Exposition des Arts Decoratifs 1925 and the 1939 World Fair in New York.

 The company has remained in the family and is currently run by François and Olivier Mellerio.